 Key takeaway: Large platforms differ not only in features but primarily in implementation effort, integration ecosystem, and long-term maintainability.
 A solution that works perfectly in industry can be unnecessarily complex and expensive for a real estate portfolio.

-Market quick scan and recommended use scenarios
+Market quick scan and recommended use cases

 SAP EAM / SAP S/4HANA: Makes sense if SAP is already the finance and procurement backbone.
 Technically, it allows for deep booking and CapEx integrations.
 Practical Limit: License and customizing logic can increase project costs and reduce flexibility.

 Planon and Trimble Manhattan: Both are well-suited for real estate and FM processes – Planon is stronger in CAFM functionality, Trimble in portfolio and lease management processes.
-Trade-off: Deep FM functionality versus fewer native industry-EAM-functions.
+Trade-off: Deep FM functionality versus fewer native industry EAM functions.

-• Pragmatic Rule 1: If ERP integration is critical, prioritize integration maturity over feature count.
+- Pragmatic Rule 1: If ERP integration is critical, prioritize integration maturity over feature count.

-Concrete practical example: A medium-sized manufacturing company used Maximo on-premises, connected vibration and temperature data via MQTT to a Kafka cluster, and only allowed aggregated status events to be passed to the EAM.
+Concrete practical example: A medium-sized manufacturing company used Maximo on-premises, coupled vibration and temperature data via MQTT to a Kafka cluster, and only allowed aggregated status events to be passed to the EAM.
 Result: Reduced emergency repairs, but the integration budget increased significantly – the expected efficiency gains only materialized in the second year of operation.

 Tip: In the RFP, request a combined technical proof-of-concept task with your data structure and a live integration check – this separates vendors who only show nice demos from those who can deliver real integrations.